Dynatrace/OneAgent-SDK/README.md

-**Disclaimer: This repository is currently in beta and still work in progress.**
+**Disclaimer: This Dynatrace OneAgent SDK is currently in beta and still work in progress.**

 # How to use this repository